Brucephalus/Textbooks/Prosocial.md

 Looking powerful might get you compliments. _Being_ powerful gets you through storms.
 One builds ego.
 The other builds _readiness_.
 Train for the second.
 Every time.

-Expansion of Topic 7.3.3.3 **does** result in meaningful non-speculative substance within scope.
-Expansion follows:

 ##### 7.3.3.3 Confidence Isn’t Built in the Mirror

 If your self-worth rises and falls with your reflection, you haven’t built confidence—you’ve built dependence.
 True self-respect comes from discipline, progress, and being reliable.
 From showing up to train even when no one’s there to applaud it.
 From setting goals that are about _who you’re becoming_, not how many compliments you can harvest.